 Instead of cranking up the air conditioner, turn on a fan when you’re in the room.
 The “chill effect” from fans can make your home feel 6-7 degrees cooler.
 You can also install Energy Star ceiling fans for extra money-saving power.

 When you use fans as cooling support, you can program your home’s temperature to be a few degrees higher than what you’d typically set.
-For example, if you set your thermostat to 78, you can save up to 18 percent in utilities than running the air conditioner at 72 degrees.
+For example, if you set your thermostat to 78, you can save up to 18 percent than running the air conditioner at 72 degrees.

 Use a Programmable ThermostatUse a Programmable Thermostat

 Traditional thermostats are static and inflexible.
 Smart thermostats are not only greener but also cost-effective.
 They cool your home more efficiently when you’re around and then switch to a higher temperature when you’re out of the house.

 According to Thermostat Center, 50 percent of your utility costs are attributed to heating or cooling your home.
 When you switch to a programmable thermostat, you can save between 15 to 20 percent on your temperature control costs.
 So stop forgetting to set the thermostat to 80 every time you leave the house this summer.

 Get a programmable thermostat that’ll take care of the details without fail.
 What are more, programmable thermostats take the guesswork out of switching from heating to cooling in transitional seasons, too?